 The two also handled the screenplay for Spider-Man: Homecoming, another blockbuster hit that touched on all the comedy and action you’d want from this kind of film.
 Having the pair handle a movie like Dungeons & Dragons, considering there could be a lot of moving parts, does give a certain amount of creative stability and imagination.

 A Dungeons & Dragons movie adaptation was attempted back in 2000 with Jeremy Irons and Justin Whalin in the lead roles.
 It was a total bomb failing to earn back its $45 million budget by taking in only $34 million at the box office.
 The theater of the mind aspects of the game just didn’t play at all on-screen and it failed on almost every level.
 The story went for a standard fantasy yarn with total world-building along with a number of fantastical elements.
 The final product was a confusing mess of monsters, characters, and a muddled story.
 There’s always some risk of that happening again with such a non-linear and broad set of “source” material.
 So let’s hope they can hone this thing into a logical film.

 When Will Dungeons & Dragons Hit Theaters?

 The plan was for Dungeons & Dragons to release on May 27, 2022.
 That gave a lot of runway to have the movie start taking shape and other casting decisions to be made.
-Currently, the movie has been played and has a projected 2023 release date.
+Currently, the movie has been delayed and has a projected March 2, 2023 release date.
 No doubt this will be a massive release, appealing to the growing number of players out there.